PM-Notes/Prince2/README.md

 2. Quality Register
 - Provides information for the end stage and end project reports
-- Sumarise all the quality activities
+- Summarise all the quality activities
 - Provides a unique reference for each quality activity
 - Act as a pointer for quality records
 - Summarises the number and type of activities undertaken